FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Benchmarks

 \subsection{Performance scaling: Time and memory}

 The performance of the package is benchmarked in terms of runtime and memory usage as a function of the basis size.
-As an example, we use the \verb|ISGL| module and a Gaussian interaction (for more details see the examples/Benchmark subfolder in the \fbtk ~repository). \begin{jllisting}[language=Julia] vg(r) = -10.0*exp(-r^2) pp = make_phys_params3B3D(;mass_arr=[1.0,2.0,3.0],svals=["x","y","z"],vint_arr=[[vg],[vg],[vg]])
+As an example, we use the \verb|ISGL| module and a Gaussian interaction (for more details see the examples/Benchmark subfolder in the \fbtk ~repository). \begin{jllisting}[language=Julia] vg(r) = -10.0*exp(-r^2) pp = make_phys_params3B3D(;masses=[1.0,2.0,3.0],species=[:x,:y,:z],interactions=[[vg],[vg],[vg]])